 Many reputable computer scientists think that public blockchain technology is not actually that useful.
 And there are strong indications that if major players cashed out, it would cause a crash and cash-out rush where only a relatively small percentage of investors would actually get compensated, leaving a lot of people holding an empty bag.
-Stablecoins like Tether, whose value are tied to the US dollar, account for more than 70% of Bitcoin transactions, and it was originally claimed that Tethers were backed by actual US dollars.
-However a CFTC investigation forced them to reveal that the majority is backed by what are essentially corporate IOUs for which they refuse to release any details, and 26% isn't backed at all.
-Additionally, unlike with banks which are insured, a crypto exchange bankruptcy will likely consider you as a secondary creditor where you may not get money back for years, if at all.
-There are also structural weaknesses, like how Bitcoin miners can no longer cash out without crashing the market and are now using Bitcoin as collateral for loans to pay energy bills, creating a potential house-of-cards situation if Bitcoin falls below a certain price.
-This precarious and volatile system is now being marketed to everyday people through celebrities, public transit ads, and sports ads, and 64% of those investing in crypto last year used credit to do so.
-When a system like this crashes, it's not likely to be the casual investors who come out on top, and many crypto skeptics argue that this risk is one of the primary reasons to completely avoid participation in a system like this to begin with.
+Stablecoins like Tether, whose values are tied to the US dollar, account for more than 70 percent of bitcoin transactions, and it was originally claimed that Tethers were backed by actual US dollars.
+However a Commodity Futures Trading Commission (CFTC) investigation forced them to reveal that the majority of Tether is backed by what are essentially corporate IOUs for which they refuse to release any details, and 26 percent isn't backed at all.
+Additionally, unlike with banks, which are insured, a crypto exchange bankruptcy will likely consider the asset holder as a secondary creditor who may not get money back for years, if at all.
+There are also structural weaknesses, like how bitcoin miners can no longer cash out without crashing the market and are now using bitcoin as collateral for loans to pay energy bills, creating a potential house-of-cards situation if bitcoin falls below a certain price.
+This precarious and volatile system is now being marketed to everyday people through celebrities, public transit ads, and sports ads, and 64 percent of those investing in crypto last year used credit to do so.
+When a system like this crashes, it's not likely to be the casual investors who come out on top, and many crypto skeptics argue that this risk is one of the primary reasons to completely avoid participation.

-Keep in mind that traditional art collecting frowns upon "flipping" artworks (selling after a short time of ownership) because ideally you want artworks to go to collectors who will live with work, who will support artists' careers in the long term, and who are building serious collections that may someday end up in museums or archives.
+Keep in mind that traditional art collecting frowns upon "flipping" artworks (selling after a short time of ownership) because ideally you want artworks to go to collectors who will live with the work, support artists' careers in the long term, and are building serious collections that may someday end up in museums or archives.
 However with NFTs, flipping is not only acceptable, but the frequency and prevalence of flipping in the NFT world is on a completely different level.
-And when you reduce friction, time-compress, and raise the stakes on art trading to where it will inevitably have the same dopamine responses as something like sports betting, then it's not really the same game anymore.
-Gary Gensler, the chairman of the SEC, agrees and has compared crypto schemes to unlicensed gambling: "We've got a lot of casinos here in the Wild West"
+And when you reduce friction, time-compress, and raise the stakes on art trading to a point where it will inevitably produce the same dopamine responses as something like sports betting, it's not really the same game anymore.
+Gary Gensler, the chairman of the SEC, agrees and has compared crypto schemes to unlicensed gambling: "We've got a lot of casinos here in the Wild West."